 Deputy Sheriff – Certified

-The Lincoln County Sheriff, Steve Swenson, invites Certified Law Enforcement Officers to apply for the position of Deputy Sheriff.
-This position performs a variety of functions in providing general law enforcement work to maintain law and order throughout Lincoln County.
+The Lincoln County Sheriff’s Office invites applications for a Deputy Sheriff position.
+This individual will provide law enforcement services to maintain law and order throughout Lincoln County.
 Responsibilities include investigating illegal or suspicious activities and completing and maintaining accurate records and reports.

 Lincoln County Sheriff’s Office Offers:

 - Ongoing training opportunities